gordon-rawe/funny_menu/README.md

   +five.png
   +btn_main.png
 ```
-After put these files in the right places and using it as a fragment states in a activity layout file, such as:
+After putting these files in the right places, use it as a fragment stating in a activity layout file, such as:
 ```xml
 <LinearLayout xmlns:android="http://schemas.android.com/apk/res/android"
     android:layout_width="match_parent"